Polish hussars: Armour and weaponry

 The towarzysz usually wore a leopard (sometimes tiger, jaguar or lion) pelt over his left shoulder, or as often depicted in the surviving Podhorce Castle paintings, he had the exotic pelt underneath his saddle or wrapped around his hips.
 Wolf, brown bear and lynx pelts were reserved for leaders and veterans (starszyzna).

 Legacy

 The Polish hussars are depicted on the commemorative 500 złotych gold coin.

 The badge of the Polish Army's 11th Armoured Cavalry Division features a stylized hussar wing and helmet.
 The Division's patron is Jan III Sobieski, who led the winged hussars at the Battle of Vienna, and the unit's commemorative badge is inscribed with the inherited battle honour "Vienna 1683".

 In 2016, the Swedish metal band Sabaton wrote the song "Winged Hussars" for their album The Last Stand.
-The song is about the Battle of Vienna in 1683 and the Hussars' charge which helped defeat the Ottomans.
+The song is about the Battle of Vienna in 1683 and the hussars' charge which helped defeat the Ottomans.

-One was featured in the Canadian TV series Murdoch Mysteries, in the 2018 season 11 episode 16 entitled, "Game of Kings".
+One, then two for one scene, were featured in the Canadian TV series Murdoch Mysteries, in the 2018 season 11 episode 16 entitled, "Game of Kings".

+In 2023, in the Netflix series 1670, Bogdan is seen wearing the winged hussars in Season 1 Episode 1, "The Assembly".

+On May 1, 2024, Poland announced that Polish-operated F-35 fighter aircraft will be called "Husarz" in honor of the hussars.